 What is an Economic Union?

-An economic union is considered one of the different types of trade blocs.
-It refers to an agreement between or among countries that allows products, services, and workers to cross borders freely.
+An economic union is one of the different types of trade blocs.
+It refers to an agreement between countries that allows products, services, and workers to cross borders freely.
 The union is aimed at eliminating internal trade barriers between the member countries, with the goal of economically benefitting all the member countries.